 2. The Lord of the Rings Series Order – Chronologically

-Another way to watch the Lord of the Rings series in order is by watching the movies chronologically.
-In this way, you’ll learn more about Bilbo Baggins and his motivations led to his strange behavior in the Lord of the Rings series.
+Another way to watch the Lord of the Rings movies in order is by watching the movies chronologically.
+In this way, you’ll learn more about Bilbo Baggins and how his motivations led to his strange behavior in the Lord of the Rings series.
 You’ll also meet a younger Gandalf.

 The Rings of Power TV Show

-In addition to the films and the books, there is a forthcoming TV show adaptation based on Tolkien’s world.
-While the adaptation from Amazon Prime has been in the works for years now, the release date is finally imminent with an anticipated September 2, 2022 premiere.
+In addition to the films and the books, there is a new TV show adaptation based on Tolkien’s world.
+The adaptation from Amazon Prime was in the works for years, before it finally premiered on September 2, 2022.

 The Rings of Power takes place thousands of years before The Hobbit.
 Showrunners J.D.
 Payne and Patrick McKay said that in addition to the forging of the Rings the show will focus on the Second Age of Middle-earth.

 The show will follow 22 characters during the course of this period, including some very familiar names such as Galadriel, Elrond, and Isildur.
-But the show will also include some lesser known characters from Tolkien’s books, primarily The Silmarillion.
-As well, Amazon has confirmed that they will be creating brand-new characters for the show.
+But the show also includes some lesser known characters from Tolkien’s books, primarily The Silmarillion.
+As well, Amazon created brand-new characters for the show.

-Payne confirmed that changes will be made to Tolkien’s lore in order to allow them to tell one united story rather than a documentary about Middle-earth.
-Notably, the TV show will include a Harfoot.
+Payne said that changes to Tolkien’s lore were necessary in order to allow them to tell one cohesive story rather than a documentary about Middle-earth.
+An example of this is that the show includes a Harfoot.
 This is despite the fact that hobbits are not heavily present in Tolkien’s canon until the Third Age.

 The Lord of the Rings Series Summary